vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 5. For an iceberg order that is submitted with total size x and display size y the margin taken should be identical to a regular order of size `x` rather than one of size `y` (<a name="0014-ORDT-011" href="#0014-ORDT-011">0014-ORDT-011</a>)
 6. For an iceberg order, the orders are refreshed immediately after producing a trade.
 Every time volume is taken from the displayed quantity , the order is refreshed if display quantity < minimum peak size (<a name="0014-ORDT-012" href="#0014-ORDT-012">0014-ORDT-012</a>)
    * If the order is successfully refreshed , then the order loses its time priority and is pushed to the back of the queue
-7. For an iceberg order that's submitted when the market is in auction, only the displayed quantity is filled when coming out of auction (<a name="0014-ORDT-013" href="#0014-ORDT-013">0014-ORDT-013</a>)
+7. For an iceberg order that's submitted when the market is in auction, iceberg orders trade according to their behaviour if they were already on the book (trading first the visible size, then additional if the full visible price level is exhausted in the uncrossing) (<a name="0014-ORDT-013" href="#0014-ORDT-013">0014-ORDT-013</a>)

 #### Iceberg Order Batch Submission

 1. For multiple iceberg orders submitted as a batch of orders with a mix of ordinary limit orders and market orders, the iceberg orders are processed atomically and the order book volume and price, margin calculations , order status are all correct (<a name="0014-ORDT-014" href="#0014-ORDT-014">0014-ORDT-014</a>)
-2. For an iceberg order submitted in a batch that trades against multiple other orders sitting on the book , the iceberg order does not refresh until the end of the batch after it is depleted (<a name="0014-ORDT-015" href="#0014-ORDT-015">0014-ORDT-015</a>)
+2. For an iceberg order submitted in a batch that trades against multiple other orders sitting on the book, the iceberg order refreshes between each order in the batch (<a name="0014-ORDT-015" href="#0014-ORDT-015">0014-ORDT-015</a>)

 #### Iceberg Order Submission - Negative tests